-Panasonic G80 versus Sony A7S II
+Panasonic G80 vs Sony A7S II

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in September 2016 and September 2015.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in September 2016 and September 2015.
 Both the G80 and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and a full frame (A7S II) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 12 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (7 percent) than the Panasonic G80.
 Moreover, the A7S II is markedly heavier (24 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G80) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.